 Dental implants are used in place of natural teeth.
-A single dental implant replaces the tooth and root with a titanium post.
+A single dental implant replaces the tooth and root with a ceramic post.
 The implant itself will be the same size as your natural tooth.
 It's fused to the patient’s jaw bone for stability and strength, making it a worthwhile process.

 When your dental implant is complete, you’ll have a synthetic tooth root fused to your jaw bone and a dental crown to take the place of the tooth for aesthetics.
 Your dental implant will aesthetically be gorgeous and function like the tooth you once had in the past.
 Because implants don’t rely on any adjacent teeth, they are a very conservative and impressive way to replace a tooth.